 Who Belongs Here?: An American Story by

 A refugee’s story of who belongs here in America?
 After facing the most brutal of regimes, Nary, his grandfather and uncle are able to leave a refugee camp to relocate in America.
 Far from being the land of opportunity, they face racism.
 Similarly, Nary is bullied at school.
 Use this book to help students understand the refugee experience and to build bridges of understanding and compassion.
 Italicized notes on each page give a deeper view of the immigration experience.
 This book is also great paired with immigration picture books from other countries. [picture book, ages 8 and up]

 A Path of Stars by Anne Sibley O’Brien

-This is beautiful story that connects a multigenerational Cambodian family from their past to their present, and from Cambodia to the United States.
+This beautiful story connects a multigenerational Cambodian family from their past to their present, and from Cambodia to the United States.
 The grandmother is the glue of the family and she tells her grandchildren about the difficult journey she made with her brother and her baby, their mother.
 The path of stars that guides them to safety is symbolical all their lost ones as well as her granddaughter whose name means star in Cambodian.
 When the grandmother’s brother dies — he has returned to Cambodia after the war where he starts a new family — the light goes out from the grandmother.
 The granddaughter, Dara, knows the path of stars to bring her back.
-This is the perfect picture book to introduce children’s to plight of the Cambodian refugee.
+This is the perfect picture book to introduce children’s to the plight of the Cambodian refugee.
 It’s realistic in its depiction but not too scary. [picture book, ages 6 and up]

 The Cambodian Dancer: Sophany’s Gift of Hope by